Homo floresiensis: To have Been or Not to Have Been

-Last spring, Science published an article by Falk et. al, about the derivation of the ancient bones of a small individual (LB1) found in a cave in Flores, Indonesia.
-They had analyzed the brain of LBI and determined that the convoluted brain showed that LB1 was truly a new species, Homo floresiensis.
-However, their findings were quickly disputed by paleontolgists from the U. of Chicago and Indonesia, who claimed that these individuals were simply Homo sapiens afflicted with microcephaly.
 Martin et al. published their opinions in comment in the May 2006 issue of Science.
-The group concluded that the brain was disproportionally large for a proposed species, but was comparable to other microcephalophic brain fossils.
-They dismissed Morwood et al.'s find as a fossilized skull of 10 year old H. sapiens afflicted with microcephaly.
-The tools found in the cave they said, were not evidence of the higher cognitive skills of a new species, but could only have been used by Homo sapiens.
+That group concluded that the brain was disproportionally large for a proposed species, but was comparable to other microcephalophic brain fossils.
+They dismissed the fossil find as merely the skull of 10 year old H. sapiens afflicted with microcephaly.
+The tools found in the cave they said, were not evidence of the higher cognitive skills of a new species, they could have only have been used by Homo sapiens.
 Falk wrote a letter in response to the comment that Science published at the same time.

 Clearly the PNAS paper is not the final word.

-While the research is exciting, the natural controversies have all the makings of those aggrandized science disputes, where the media sits on the sidelines and urges paying readers to cluck dissapprovingly at the bellicosity of the Ph.Ds.
+While the research is exciting, the natural controversies have all the makings of those aggrandized science disputes, where the media sits on the sidelines and urges paying readers to cluck disapprovingly at the bellicosity of the Ph.Ds.
 Is the "hobbit wars", just another tiff that falls somewhere on the continuum between a *real* war, like the Iraq War, and the Lilliputian Wars of Jonathan Swift's crafting?
 You decide which end of the continuum is a more compelling place for the hobbit "wars".

 But even as the scientists goad each other and argue passionately over the interpretation of the results, they provide deeper analysis that contributes to current understanding of evolution and our origins.
 It will be exciting to learn more about what LB1 was doing, with or without Homo sapiens, among the Komodo dragons and pygmy elephants and microblades and other tools.
 Did they come to Flores once, or several times over the thousands of years they inhabited the island?
 Did they perish in a volcano?
 Exhaust their resources?
 While the disagreements may be distracting, there are lots of interesting details that we have yet to learn that will be revealed in spite of, and/or at least partially motivated by, the debates.